Svane Apotek (Copenhagen): Changing owners, 1782–1849

 Johann Andreas Mühlensteth purchased the pharmacy in 1781 and was at the same time granted permission to move it to a site in Østergade.
 The new pharmacy opened in 1782.
-In April 1804 it was purchased by Nicolai Jørgen Stolpe.

 Mühlensteth sold the pharmacy to Frederik Gerhard Voss in 1803.
+On 1806, it was acquired by Nicolai Jørgen Stolpe.
 Lauritz Terpager Hagen became a partner in 1816 and was the sole owner from 26 March 1819.
 In August 1825 the pharmacy changed hands again when it was acquired by Therkel Johannes Gottlob Schønberg Baagoe.
 His widow Hedvig Harlotte, née Andresen, continued the operations after his death in 1837.